 Daging Tumbuk/ Beef Dendeng (Pounded Meat)

-Beef Dendeng is a reasonably complicated dish and served during Eid, weddings, or even daily meals.
+Beef Dendeng is a reasonably complicated dish and is served during Eid, weddings, or even daily meals.

 Originating from Indonesia, dengdeng refers to dried, thinly sliced beef in Bahasa Indonesia.

 The taste has a hint of luxurious, spicy sweetness.

 The complexity in preparing this dish required hours of toiling in the kitchen by experienced cooks.

 To make a worthy Beef Dendeng, you will need to put your back into using a pestle and mortar to pound the sliced boiled beef.

 Dendeng is a dish that tastes even better tomorrow and can freeze well.

 Kajang, a little town in Selangor, is synonymous with Satay.

 You will find several types of meat marinated in a mixture of spices and seasoning skewered on bamboo sticks and grilled on flaming coals.

 Satay is every meat lover’s dream meal or snack.